-Over the forecast period, it is expected that the competition between Heineken Vietnam Brewery Co Ltd and Saigon Alcohol Beer & Beverages Corp (Sabeco) will remain intense, as the latter looks to recover the share it lost during the pandemic.
-Both of companies possess strong distribution networks and portfolios of popular and well-known brands.
+Competition between Heineken Vietnam Brewery Co Ltd and Saigon Alcohol Beer & Beverages Corp (Sabeco) is expected to intensify over the forecast period, as the latter looks to recover the share it lost during the pandemic.
+While both companies possess strong distribution networks and portfolios of popular and well-known brands, Heineken Vietnam Brewery Co Ltd tends offers more international flavours while Sabeco has a greater focus on local tastes.

 Delivery: